-Technical Writing: How to Make Your Subject Matter Expert Accessible
+Technical Writing Tips: How to Make Your Expert Accessible

 Technical writing is a lot like business writing.

-The two styles of writing overlap so much that any business writer can employ tech writing tactics to their work, and vice versa.
+The two styles of writing overlap so much that any business writer can employ technical writing tactics to their work, and vice versa.

 These authorities in their field of knowledge, also known as subject matter experts (SMEs) could include engineers, project managers, technicians, or simply any colleague who’s experienced in the topic.

-Your mission as a technical/business writer is to take the language of the SME and fashion it into a form that can be digested by your audience.
-In order to translate the information, you must first collect it from the expert: a process that often involves educating yourself and interviewing the expert(s).
+Your mission as a technical/business writer is to take the SME’s language and ensure it can be digested by your audience.
+In order to translate the information, you must first collect it from the expert.
+It’s a process that often involves educating yourself and interviewing the expert(s).

-If you have the opportunity, it is always a good idea to integrate yourself into the project or research at hand.
+If you have the opportunity, it is always a good idea to integrate yourself into the project or research.

 Reading existing documentation on the topic and attending meetings will give you a strong head start to developing your work.
 Additionally, making yourself a member of the team gives you a better grasp of the time frame and most important aspects of the project.